 VAs will charge differently, so you must think about what way is most comfortable for you.

 - By the task.
-Example: $X for each page typed
+Example: $X for each page typed or blog written

 - By the project.
-Example: $X for a newsletter set up
+Example: $X for a newsletter set up or website update

 - By the hour.
 Example: $X for each hour worked

 - By blocks of hours.
-Example: a flat rate for 10 hours each month or week and an hourly rate for hours beyond that
+Example: a flat rate for 10 hours each month or week and an hourly rate for hours beyond that or not.
+Some VA's have monthly subscriptions for their services and you pay one monthly fee for all tasking.

 Different Types of VAs